Updated: March 23, 2025 - By: - Categories: Planted aquarium

 RicciaRiccia #ad

-Downoi – Pogostemon Helferi
+Downoi – Pogostemon helferi

 Pogostemon helferiPogostemon helferi #ad

-Dwarf Cardinal Plant – Lobelia Cardinalis
+Dwarf Cardinal Plant – Lobelia cardinalis

 Cardinal plantCardinal plant #ad

-Dwarf Hairgrass – Eleochalis acicularis
+Dwarf Hairgrass – Eleocharis acicularis

 Dwarf HairgrassDwarf Hairgrass #ad